iynulwa/Newsletter-signup/README.md

 ## My process
 Firstly, I go through the designs and determine what decisions I should make in development.
 I write these decisions down in a note from simplest to most difficult.
 An example will be whether to use CSS grids or flexbox or validate using regex for email validation or the in-built HTML form validation, getting a clear view of these decision help to make work easier and faster.
-Secondly, I use React JS becuase it is Javascript most common framework which gives me access to a lot of information in case any anything goes wrongly.
+Secondly, I use React JS becuase it is Javascript most common framework which gives me access to a lot of information in case any anything goes wrong.
-Thirdly, I write most of the required JSX and CSS and include each feature from easiest to most difficult.
+Thirdly, I write most of the required JSX and CSS for each feature from easiest to most difficult.

 ### Built with

-- React JS
 - Vite
 - CSS flexbox
 - CSS Grid